trunklabs/gh-contribution-mate/README.md

 Make sure you have the necessary dependencies installed on your system:

 1. [GitHub CLI](https://cli.github.com/) - You'll need to be logged in.
-You can check if you're logged in by using `gh auth status`.
+You can check if you're logged in by using `gh auth status`
 2. [Git](https://git-scm.com/downloads)

 Once the dependencies are in place, you can install the extension as follows: